-Our business is subject to a wide range of federal and state laws and regulations related to environmental and other matters.
+Our business is subject to a wide range of federal, state and local laws and regulations related to environmental and other matters.
 Such laws and regulations have become increasingly stringent over time.
+Some state and local governments have enacted regulations and incentive programs encouraging the phase-out of the products that we sell in favor other types of fuels, such as natural gas.
 We may experience increased costs due to stricter pollution control requirements or liabilities resulting from noncompliance with operating or other regulatory permits.
 New regulations might adversely impact operations, including those relating to underground storage and transportation of the products that we sell.
 In addition, there are environmental risks inherently associated with home heating oil operations, such as the risks of accidental releases or spills.
 We have incurred and continue to incur costs to remediate soil and groundwater contamination at some of our locations.
 We cannot be sure that we have identified all such contamination, that we know the full extent of our obligations with respect to contamination of which we are aware, or that we will not become responsible for additional contamination not yet discovered.
 It is possible that material costs and liabilities will be incurred, including those relating to claims for damages to property and persons.